Size Criteria - Social Sector - How it will affect you

-This means there will be restrictions on the size of property Housing Benefit will pay for, based on who lives in the property.
+This means there are restrictions on the size of property Housing Benefit will pay for, based on who lives in the property.
 If you are assessed as having more bedrooms in your accommodation that is necessary then your housing benefit will be restricted.
 Please note the changes affect housing benefit entitlement only and not any tenancy rights.

 What does working age mean?